 for $a,a'\in\mathcal{A}$.
-Suppose i.i.d. data from distribution $P$ on variables $O=\{A,X,M,Y\}$ is given.
-In general, the estimand $\psi_0$ is not identified from observational data and identification assumptions are needed to relate the distribution of the observational data to that of counterfactual variables.
-We required the following assumptions for the identification of \(\psi_0(a,a')\) from the observed distribution on variables, \(f(O)\).
+Suppose i.i.d. data from a distribution $f$ on variables $O=\{A,X,M,Y\}$ are given.
+In general, the estimand \(\psi_0(a,a')\) is not identified from observational data, and identification assumptions are required to relate the distribution of the observational data to that of counterfactual variables.
+We require the following assumptions for the identification of \(\psi_0(a,a')\) from the observed distribution on variables, \(f(O)\).